 To be a professional under NAFTA, you still have to jump through some hoops.
 Why is it worth it?
 As a professional, whatever company is hiring you doesn’t need to get approval from the Employment and Social Development Canada to hire you.

-In order to qualify, you need to have experience working one of the jobs mentioned in NAFTA.
-NAFTA states what sort of degrees or licenses you need to demonstrate your qualifications.
+In order to qualify, you need to have experience working one of the jobs mentioned in NAFTA or the future USMCA.
+NAFTA and the USMCA state what sort of degrees or licenses you need to demonstrate your qualifications.
 You also need to have a written job offer.

 The final step is to get a work permit.
 You can apply online and the IRCC even walks you through the steps.
 You get your actual work permit at the border, which can be a little anxiety inducing.

 While the type of work I do shows up on the NAFTA list, getting a written job offer from a Canadian employer wasn’t so easy.
 Several companies let me know during the phone interview that they were not interested in hiring someone who wasn’t a resident, even if they didn’t need to get an LMIA.
 In spite of having gone on a several interviews, I was a permanent resident before getting any job offers.
-However, I didn’t put much effort into this, since I was pretty sure I could keep my current job.
+However, I didn’t put much effort into this, since I was pretty sure I could keep my current job, which is what I ultimately did.

 The amount of effort required to find a company willing to hire someone on a TN visa varies greatly depending on your industry and personal factors.